×

 • Uzbek is spoken as a national language in: Afganistan, China, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, Turkmenistan, Uzbekistan.

 You will also get to know the continents where Danish and Uzbek speaking countries lie.
-Based on the number of people that speak these languages, the position of Danish language is not available and position of Uzbek language is 53.
+Based on the number of people that speak these languages, the position of Danish language is 18 and position of Uzbek language is 53.
 Find all the information about these languages on Danish and Uzbek.

 Danish and Uzbek Language History